Week 2 Homework: DNA Read, Write & Edit

 5.1 What DNA would you want to sequence (e.g., read) and why?
 DNA READ

 i)I would be enthralled to sequence the genes responsible for ribonucleic vaults.
-A deeper understanding of how the MVPs (major histocompatibility proteins) are used to create literal containers used for cellular transportation would help us better understand how to create intricate structures far more complex than what evolution could achieve in the coming millions of years.
+A more profound understanding of how the MVPs (major vault proteins) create literal containers used for cellular transportation would help us better understand how to create intricate structures far more complex than what evolution could achieve in the coming millions of years.

-ii) I would the Third-Generation sequencing.
+ii) I would use Third-Generation sequencing.
 Why?
-Unlike second-generation (Next-Generation Sequencing/NGS) platforms like Illumina, which require the sheer repetition of “sequencing by synthesis” on amplified clusters, ONT performs single-molecule, real-time sequencing. & It does not require PCR amplification to create a signal, meaning it bypasses the “vicious” cycle of amplification biases that can sometimes lead to errors in GC-rich regions of the genome.
+Unlike second-generation, which requires plenty of repetitions on amplified clusters, third generation sequencing performs single-molecule, real-time sequencing, hence being a lot more efficient. & It does not require PCR amplification, meaning it bypasses the cycle of amplification that can lead to errors.

 5.2 DNA Write:

-i) A genetic circuit designed for the real-time detection of microplastic degradation products in aquatic ecosystems.
+i) A genetic circuit designed for microplastic detection that pollutes aquatic environments.

-The sheer volume of plastic entering our oceans has created a vicious cycle where macro-plastics break down into microscopic particles that enter the food chain, eventually bearing the brunt of their toxicological effects on human health.
-The design would be a modular genetic circuit that responds to Terephthalic Acid (TPA), a primary breakdown product of PET plastics.
+The sheer volume of plastic entering oceans has created a vicious cycle where macroplastic breaks down into microplastic that ends up in our food and has toxicological effects on our health.
+The design would be a genetic circuit that responds to Terephthalic Acid (TPA), a primary product of PET plastic degradation.

-• The Sensor: A specific transcription factor (TpaR) that remains secretive and inactive until it binds to TPA.
+• The Sensor: A specific transcription factor (TpaR) that remains inactive until it binds to TPA.

 • Synthesis Technology: Silicon-based Synthesis I would choose this technology because it uses a silicon platform to act as a solid support for the chemical reactions.
 Traditional plastic plates are inefficient; by moving to silicon, we can rebuke the wastefulness of older methods, reducing reagent use by over 99%.

-• Scalability: It can synthesize 9,600 genes on a single chip Length Constraints: As the DNA strand grows longer, the efficiency of adding each subsequent base drops slightly.
+• Scalability: It can synthesize 9,600 genes on a single chip Length Constraints: The longer the DNA strand is, the more the efficiency of adding new bases drops.
+It would also be preferred to integrate a skill switch for keeping the bacteria population under control.

 5.3 DNA Edit: